Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 2. Buy-Back of Shares – Shift to Capital Gains Regime

-From FY 2026-27 onwards, buy-back consideration will be taxed under Capital Gains instead of dividend income.
+From FY 2026-27 onwards, consideration received on buy-back of shares will be taxed under the Capital Gains head instead of dividend income.

 |---|---|---|---|